 The purpose of this Code of Conduct for Health Systems Strengthening is to offer guidance on how international non-governmental organizations (NGOs) can work in host countries in a way that respects and supports the primacy of the government’s responsibility for organizing health system delivery.

-The last decade has ushered in tremendous growth in political will, funding support and organizational structures to improve international health.
+The last two decades have ushered in tremendous growth in political will, funding support and organizational structures to improve international health.
 While gains have been achieved in some areas such as the HIV epidemic, ground has been lost in basic primary care and maternal child health.
-It is now becoming clearer that NGOs, if not careful and vigilant, can undermine the public sector and even the health system as a whole, by diverting health workers, managers and leaders into privatized operations that create parallel structures to government and that tend to worsen the isolation of communities from formal health systems.
+It has become clear that NGOs, if not careful and vigilant, can undermine the public sector and even the health system as a whole, by diverting health workers, managers and leaders into privatized operations that create parallel structures to government and that tend to worsen the isolation of communities from formal health systems.

 Signatories to this Code of Conduct recognize the role of voluntary ethical codes and country-based codes of conduct that have come before us.
-Those codes, such as the Code of Conduct for the International Red Cross and Red Crescent Movement and NGOs in Disaster Relief (1992), the Code of Good Practice for NGOs Responding to HIV/AIDS (2004), and the Paris Declaration on Aid Effectiveness (2005) offer practical ethical standards for NGOs and donors engaged in development work.
+Those codes, such as the Code of Conduct for the International Red Cross and Red Crescent Movement and NGOs in Disaster Relief (1992), the Code of Good Practice for NGOs Responding to HIV/AIDS (2004), the Paris Declaration on Aid Effectiveness (2005), the Accra Agenda for Action (2008) and the Busan Partnership for Effective Development (2011) offer practical ethical standards for NGOs and donors engaged in development work.
 These standards aim to improve the quality and impact of their work.

 The original drafters of this code are representatives of international NGOs with implementation and advocacy experience in a variety of developing countries; we ourselves have made many of the mistakes that we address.